Rights groups report wave of abuses against Tigrayans in Ethiopian region | Law-Order

 Armed forces from Ethiopia's Amhara region have stepped up killings, mass detentions and expulsions of ethnic Tigrayans in neighbouring western Tigray, Amnesty International and Human Rights Watch (HRW) said on Thursday.

-Amhara regional spokesman Gizachew Muluneh did not respond to requests for comment.
-Ethiopian government spokesman Legesse Tulu said Tigrayan forces were to blame for any atrocities, although there are no reports of Tigrayan forces in the area.
+Amhara regional spokesman Gizachew Muluneh described the allegations as "groundless and unjustifiable".
+Ethiopian government spokesman Legesse Tulu said Tigrayan forces were to blame for any atrocities.
 Western Tigray has seen some of the worst violence in the year-long conflict pitting the federal government and its allies from the Amhara region against the Tigray People's Liberation Front (TPLF), which used to rule Ethiopia.

 "Tigrayan civilians attempting to escape the new wave of violence have been attacked and killed.
 Scores in detention face life-threatening conditions including torture, starvation, and denial of medical care," the groups said in a joint statement.
 They said Amhara regional police and volunteer civilian militia known as Fano were expelling Tigrayans from the towns of Adebai, Humera and Rawyan.
 Six witnesses said Amhara forces shot at Tigrayans fleeing roundups in Adebai.